ibrahimfadu/ibrahimfadu/README.md

 - 📫 How to reach me *ik09012006@gmail.com*

-- ⚡ Fun fact *I like to watch anume*
+- ⚡ Fun fact *I like to watch anime*

 <h3 align="left">Connect with me:</h3>
 <p align="left">